sonic-net/SONiC/doc/macsec/MACsec_hld.md

 #### Phase II

+** ETA: 202112**
 - MACsec can support Extension packet number(XPN), which means to support Cipher Suites: GCM-AES-XPN-128 and GCM-AES-XPN-256
 - SAK can be refreshed proactively.
-- Primary and Fallback secure Connectivity Association Key can be supported simultaneously.
 - Enable or disable the XPN feature by the wpa_cli
-- Parameters of wpa_supplicant, send_sci, replay_protect, replay_window_size and rekey_period, can be updated on the fly
+- CLI commands to configure MACsec
 - CLI command `show macsec` to monitor mka session and statistics of MACsec
+- MACsec with PFC.
+A global flag controls sending PFCs with encrypted or clear.
+Reacting to PFCs both encrypted and clear.

 #### Phase III

-- CLI commands to configure MACsec
+** ETA: 202206 **
+- Primary and Fallback secure Connectivity Association Key can be supported simultaneously.

+#### Phase IV

+- Parameters of wpa_supplicant, send_sci, replay_protect, replay_window_size and rekey_period, can be updated on the fly

 ## 2 Architecture Design